-I wasn’t familiar with sous vide cooking beyond what I had seen on Top Chef:0) But I was really interested when Hamilton Beach told me they had an option for home cooks that was affordable and easy to use.
-The hallmark of sous vide cooking is that the meat, eggs or vegetables are cooked vacuumed sealed in a temperature controlled water bath.
+I wasn’t familiar with sous vide cooking beyond what I had seen on Top Chef ??, but I was really interested when Hamilton Beach told me they had an option for home cooks that was affordable and easy to use.
+The hallmark of sous vide cooking is that the meat, eggs or vegetables are cooked vacuum sealed in a temperature controlled water bath.
 Since the temperature of the water never goes up, the food can’t be overcooked.
 A dream come true for cooking expensive steaks and cuts of meats.

-I started with 1/2 pound Filet Mignon steaks.
+- I started with four 1/4 pound Filet Mignon steaks.
 I seasoned them with kosher salt and freshly ground pepper and a tiny bit of garlic powder for flavor.

 So you can get an idea of what to expect, I took a picture of the steaks right out of the water bath.
 They are perfectly cooked and tender, but missing that attractive crust from searing.

 I seared mine in a super hot skillet to develop a nice crust on each side.
 Next time, I will undercook my steaks slightly so I don’t have to worry about the sear taking them to a higher temperature than I want.
 I prefer my steaks medium-rare and I think ours were coming closer to medium after the sear.
 I’m also going to try searing before next time, since the water bath will prevent them from over cooking.